Whether we realize it or not we all have a relationship with food. For some people it is a good relationship and for others not so much.

 I am a very positive upbeat person, but I began to experience what I later learned was “hanger” as known as angry as a result of being hungry.

 The “hanger” would usually strike while taking long train rides between countries.
-My “hanger” would eventually result in a snarky comment which then would lead to an unwarranted silly argument.
+My “hanger” would

 Now that I think about it, I am pretty sure she was also suffering from “hanger” as well.